 - Liver disease can affect the brain.
-For example, some PSCers have brain fog.
-This symptom can make it harder to pay attention, more difficult to think clearly, and more frequent memory issues.
+For example, some PSCers have brain fog, which can lead to memory issues, and make it harder to pay attention and think clearly.

 - Sometimes people with advanced liver disease can develop hepatic encephalopathy (HE).
 The PSCer's doctor will diagnose and prescribe treatments for HE.
 For more medical abbreviations, click here.

 Common Caregiver Reactions to the Illness